MetaMask/metamask-docs/docs/guide/getting-started.md

 If you're running a test blockchain and restart it, you can accidentally confuse MetaMask because it calculates the next [nonce](./sending-transactions.html#nonce-ignored) based on both the network state _and_ the known sent transactions.

-To clear MetaMask's transaction queue, and effectively reset its nonce calculation, you can use the `Reset Account` button in `Settings` (available in the top-right sandwich menu).
+To clear MetaMask's transaction queue, and effectively reset its nonce calculation, you can use the `Reset Account` button in `Settings` (available in the top-right identicon menu).

 ### Detecting MetaMask

-If you want to differentiate MetaMask from other ethereum-compatible browsers, you can detect MetaMask using `ethereum.isMetaMask`.
+If you want to differentiate MetaMask from other Ethereum-compatible browsers, you can detect MetaMask using `ethereum.isMetaMask`.

 ### User State